The Basics: Overview

 Help prevent falls at home.

 About half of all falls happen inside the home.
-Take these steps to fix the dangerous areas in your home.
+Take these steps to make your home safer:

 Take Action: Healthy Habits

 Getting enough calcium can help keep your bones strong and make them less likely to break.
 You can:

 Get plenty of sleep.

 Getting enough sleep can help you be more alert so you’re less likely to fall.
 Find tips for getting enough sleep.

 Alcohol can increase your risk of falling.
 If you choose to drink alcohol, it’s important to drink only in moderation to help you stay safe and avoid injuries.
 Read about drinking in moderation.

 Are you worried about a loved one’s risk of falling?

 If you’re a caregiver, there’s a lot you can do to protect your loved ones:

 This information on preventing falls was adapted from materials from the National Institute of Arthritis and Musculoskeletal Skin Diseases, the National Institute on Aging, and the Centers for Disease Control and Prevention.